Discipline Stack

 Argus Enterprise: Property-Level DCF Modeling in CRE

-How Argus Enterprise became the institutional standard for commercial real estate cash flow modeling — tenant-level rent rolls, rollover schedules, and sensitivity analysis.
+How Argus Enterprise became the institutional standard for commercial real estate cash flow modeling.

 Automated Valuation Models (AVMs) in Commercial Real Estate

-How AVMs estimate property values through regression and machine learning, their limitations on commercial properties, and why they have not replaced appraisers.
+How AVMs estimate property values through regression and machine learning, their limitations on commercial properties.

 Cap Rate Compression in Commercial Real Estate